 It wasn’t the only thing that had changed in the last 5 years.
 Many of the houses had been painted in a different colour.
 A tin roof towards to centre of the middle (on the right) was now orange with rust.
 The sunshine also created shadows and changed the colour of many of the roofs.

 So I started painting and worked on this when I wasn’t working on commissions.
 I changed the colour of the chimney pots in the foreground of the painting.

 It took some time as I ended up pretty much repainting the whole canvas.
 The end result was painting with more depth and yet a “lighter” feel.
 There were still some of those lines but I had reduced them so they did not dominate the painting.
 I was much happier with this version of Brynmill/Uplands in the sunshine.

 Here are the two paintings side by side so you can see the changes I made.

 My next post will be about the paintings that I decided could not be reworked and what I did with them.

 I have been on the Artfinder website since 2013, and during that time I have been fortunate enough to sell an incredible 788 artworks!
 I am very proud of the 254 5-star reviews that I have collected over the years via Artfinder.

 Perhaps I should have called this post “the invisible people”.
 I have a bit of a fascination with things and people that often go unnoticed.
 The unnoticed have now become the invisible.
 With the coming of the terrible coronavirus crisis, the sight of elderly people on the street is a thing of the past.
-They are now “self-isolating” for anything … Read the rest
+They are now “self-isolating” for anything up to 12 weeks.

 While the rest of the world is on coronavirus lock-down I am confined to my bedroom with my leg in a very heavy plaster.
 Moving from the bed to a chair involves a lot of hopping and a zimmer/walker frame.
 It all takes a lot of effort to achieve simple things that I never gave much thought to before.